Local Poetry Reading Series

 See the ReadLocal site for more information about literary events and festivals in BC!

-Workshops, Mentorships & Courses
+Workshops, Mentorships, Writing Consultations & Courses

 BC Writers Federation: A variety of online workshops and panels throughout the year.